Scholar · Researcher · Health Scientist

 PhD, Community Health Sciences

-UCLA Fielding School of Public Health · Los Angeles, CA
+UCLA Fielding School of Public Health · 2026

 MPH, Health & Social Behavior

-UC Berkeley School of Public Health · Berkeley, CA
+UC Berkeley School of Public Health · 2019

 BA, Community Health